TarsCloud/K8STARS/README.en.md

   * `TARS_LOCATOR` can designate the address of registry, and the default path is tars-registry.default.svc.cluster.local -p 17890 (service’s address)
   * `TARS_SET_ID`: can designate the service set.
   * `TARS_MERGE_CONF` can configure the template file, and merge it into the service’s starting configuration file.
-* Supervisor, by default, executes genconf commands first, and then starts/monitors services.
+* `Supervisor`, by default, executes genconf commands first, and then starts/monitors services.
 The supported environment variables include:
   * `TARS_START_PATH`: Services’ starting script and it is TARS_PATH/bin/start.sh by default
   * `TARS_STOP_PATH`: services’ stopping script, and by default kills all the processes under $TARS_PATH
   * `TARS_REPORT_INTERVAL` is the time it takes to report heartbeat to registry